You are viewing the global institutional website

 • Institutional contact: contact@exodusandresilience.org.

-This document will be updated as curatorial programs, cultural partnerships, publications, residencies, exhibitions and mediation processes are formalized by territorial node.
+This document will be updated as curatorial programs, cultural partnerships, publications, residencies, exhibitions and mediation processes are formalized by chapter.

 Art, memory and institutional responsibility.